MarcBS/multimodal_keras_wrapper/sphinx/source/intro.md

 ## Multimodal Keras Wrapper
 Wrapper for Keras with support to easy multimodal data and models loading and handling.

+You can download and contribute to the code downloading [this repository](https://github.com/MarcBS/multimodal_keras_wrapper).

 ## Documentation